 To strengthen data-driven management decisions, we have assembled a team of data scientists and members with management expertise, ensuring speedy and highly accurate decision-making.

-RPA implementation and process improvement to optimize operations.
+To promote automation and efficiency in business processes, we have assigned specialists in RPA implementation and process improvement to optimize operations.